 Ten years after the integration of major league baseball, the Georgia Senate unanimously approves a bill, which prohibits blacks from playing baseball with whites except at religious gatherings.
 Less than a decade later, the Braves will move its franchise from Milwaukee to Atlanta, the state's capital.

 The Orioles buy 32-year old veteran Whitey Lockman from the Giants.
 Baltimore will trade the first baseman to the Reds in June for former Rookie of the Year Walt Dropo, who also plays first base.

 Kevin McClatchy and his group of investors purchase the Pirates from the Pittsburgh Associates.
 The deal includes the condition of having to build a baseball-only ballpark in Pittsburgh within five years.

 The Ford C. Frick Award, named in memory of the former baseball commissioner who was a broadcaster, will be given to Marlins' radio announcer Rafael Ramirez during Hall of Fame induction ceremonies this summer.
 'Felo', who began his 56-year career broadcasting games in Cuba, has been in the Miami broadcast booth since the team's inaugural season in 1993.

-According to the Detroit Free Press major league baseball is informing umpires to remove pitchers from the game, without warning, who deliberately throw a beanball at a batter's head.
+According to the Detroit Free Press, major league baseball is informing umpires to remove pitchers who deliberately throw a beanball at a batter's head from the game, without warning.
 The crackdown, according to officials, is a clarification and reinforcement of an existing rule.